 - Rearrange the Song: "Mikazuki Sunset" and "Inner World" were originally from Dutchman, the band Yamaguchi and Iwadera were in before forming Sakanaction.
 They were rearranged for Sakanaction's debut album.

-- Regional Riff: "Lightdance" plays around with generic asian riffs quite a bit, especially in the solo.
+- Regional Riff: "Lightdance" plays around with asian-sounding riffs quite a bit, especially in the solo.

 - Rock Me, Amadeus!: "Bach no Senritsu o Yoru ni Kiita Sei Desu" incorporates a snippet of a Bach piano piece.

 - Shout-Out: "Bach no Senritsu o Yoru ni Kiita Sei Desu" is one to Bach, and in the video for "Rookie" Yamaguchi is wearing a Pink Floyd shirt.